 The training methodology for this program consists of an online training program in lieu of a traditional classroom experience.
-Hands-on training at the school is an integral part of the curriculum making this a true "Blend" of online and hands-on training.
-A 50-50 ratio is felt to be most desirable though there could be some minor fluctuation depending upon how long an individual spends doing the online portion.
+Handson training at the school is an integral part of the curriculum making this a true "Blend" of online and hands-on training.
+An approximate 50-50 ratio is felt to be most desirable though there could be some minor fluctuation depending upon how long an individual spends doing the online portion.
 A student needs to have adequate computer skills to benefit from this training as well as access to a computer hooked up to a high-speed Internet connection.
 The school can help an interested candidate for training determine whether they possess the requisite skills for this.
 This program is attractive for those living great distances from the physical location of the school, as well as those that can only spend a limited time at the training facility.
 This program is not offered "online only".
 It is only offered as part of the blended online/hands-on program.

-Module Module Title Classroom Lab Total Semester Code Clock Hours Clock Hours Clock Hours Credit Hours 201RB Basic Thermodynamics, Refrigeration, and Copper Works 65 65 130 5 202RB Electrical 65 65 130 5 203RB EPA, Safety, Customer Service, and basic HVAC/R Competency Review 63 67 130 5 301CB Commercial Refrigeration 65 65 130 5 302CB Residential and light Commercial Air Conditioning and Gas Heat 65 65 130 5 303CB Controls, Heat Pumps, and Ice Machines 65 65 130 5 321DDCB Direct Digital Controls 65 65 130 5 311BPB Building Performance 65 65 130 5 Total: 518 522 1040 40
+Module Code Module Title Classroom Clock Hours Lab Clock Hours Total Clock Hours Semester Credit Hours 201RB Basic Thermodynamics, Refrigeration, and Copper Works 65 65 130 5 202RB Electrical 65 65 130 5 203RB EPA, Safety, Customer Service, and basic HVAC/R Competency Review 63 67 130 5 301CB Commercial Refrigeration 65 65 130 5 302CB Residential and light Commercial Air Conditioning and Gas Heat 65 65 130 5 303CB Controls, Heat Pumps, and Ice Machines 65 65 130 5 321DDCB Direct Digital Controls 65 65 130 5 311BPB Building Performance 65 65 130 5 Total: 518 522 1040 40

 Program Cost

 Tuition \$17,680.00

 Books/Supplies \$300.00

 EPA Test \$65.00

 OSHA Certification \$50.00

 Uniform Fee \$100.00

 Tool Kit \$700.00

 Total Program Cost \$18,895.00

-Estimated charges for the period of attendance and the entire
+Estimated charges for the period o

 program.